league-curriculum/Python-Introduction/_sources/index.md.txt

 This Hour of code activity was originally created by Trinket.io, and this course is a modified version of [A Visual Introduction to Python](https://hourofpython.com/a-visual-introduction-to-python/), with some extra lessons and exercises.

+Development of The LEAGUE’s curriculum is generously funded by the Itzkowitz Family Foundation.

 ```{toctree}
 :maxdepth: 2
 :hidden: